-ITAC-9 concludes that overall the U.S.-Colombia Trade Promotion Agreement promotes the economic interests of the United States and achieves the negotiating objectives set forth in the Trade Act of 2002.
-However, as noted in Section V, one of the priority issues of ITAC-9 has not been satisfactorily addressed.
+ITAC 9 concludes that overall the U.S.-Korea Free Trade Agreement promotes the economic interests of the United States and achieves the negotiating objectives set forth in the Trade Act of 2002.
+However, as noted in Section V, one of the priority issues of ITAC 9 (Standards) requires development of a strong compliance program.

 III.
-Brief Description of the Mandate of ITAC-9
+Brief Description of the Mandate of ITAC 9

-The mandate of ITAC-9 is to provide advice and information on trade policy and trade negotiations issues that affect non-ferrous metals, building products and related products.
+The mandate of ITAC 9 is to provide advice and information on trade policy and trade negotiations issues that affect non-ferrous metals, building products and related products.
 These issues include market access, barriers to trade, tariff levels, discriminatory foreign procurement practices, information, marketing and advocacy needs of the sector, and other important trade issues.
-ITAC-9 represents all non-ferrous metals and a variety of building materials.
+ITAC 9 represents all non-ferrous metals and a variety of building materials.
 The building materials include such items as wood buildings, mobile homes, cement, ceramic tile, aluminum windows, other miscellaneous metal products, builders' hardware, plumbing fittings, fixtures and supplies, and heating equipment.
 The non-ferrous metals elements of the Committee represent the aluminum, copper, zinc, precious metals, powder metals and other metals including mining processing, fabrication of basic shapes, manufacture of semi-fabricated products and recycling activities.

-ITAC-9 and its members have provided advice on a range of issues including negotiations on the North American Free Trade Agreement (NAFTA); the World Trade Organization (WTO); the Asia Pacific Economic Cooperation (APEC); the Organization for Economic Cooperation and Development (OECD); trade relations with China, the Philippines, Eastern Europe, and the former Soviet Union; trade and labor issues; and environmental agreements as well as several recent bi-lateral trade promotion agreements.
+ITAC 9 and its members have provided advice on a range of issues including negotiations on the North American Free Trade Agreement (NAFTA); the World Trade Organization (WTO); the Asia Pacific Economic Cooperation (APEC); the Organization for Economic Cooperation and Development (OECD); trade relations with China, the Philippines, Eastern Europe, and the former Soviet Union; trade and labor issues; and environmental agreements as well as several recent bi-lateral trade promotion agreements.

 IV.
-Negotiating Objectives and Priorities of ITAC-9
+Negotiating Objectives and Priorities of ITAC 9

-ITAC-9 advocates the following objectives and priorities in negotiating free trade agreements:
+ITAC 9 advocates the following objectives and priorities in negotiating free trade agreements:

 - Coverage.
-ITAC-9 has advocated adherence to the WTO requirement that trade promotion agreements include "substantially all" trade between the parties. - Staging of Tariff Elimination.
-ITAC-9 urges U.S. negotiators to consider carefully competitive conditions in import-sensitive sectors before agreeing to schedules for the phase-out of tariffs in a free trade agreement.
+ITAC 9 has advocated adherence to the WTO requirement that trade promotion agreements include "substantially all" trade between the parties. - Staging of Tariff Elimination.
+ITAC 9 urges U.S. negotiators to consider carefully competitive conditions in import-sensitive sectors before agreeing to schedules for the phase-out of tariffs in a free trade agreement.
 For certain non-ferrous metals and building products where foreign competition is intense, such as ceramic tile where imports account for 80% of the U.S. market, an extended adjustment period is essential to ensure that the U.S. industry is able to remain competitive.
 At the same time, ITAC-9 advocates early opening of foreign markets for products that compete in export markets. - Rules of Origin.
 Unless rules of origin are properly specified, trade agreements can have serious unintended consequences that disadvantage U.S. exporters.
-ITAC-9 advocates that all trade agreements include sector-specific rules of origin at least as rigorous as those contained in the North America Free Trade Agreement. - Standards.
-Product standards and related licensing, testing, marking, product descriptions, and other technical regulation issues have become major barriers to U.S. exports of products which the Committee seeks to eliminate.
+ITAC 9 advocates that all trade agreements include sector-specific rules of origin at least as rigorous as those contained in the North America Free Trade Agreement. - Standards.
+Product standards and related licensing, testing, marking, product descriptions, and other technical issues have become major barriers to U.S. exports of products which the Committee seeks to eliminate.
+In many cases local specifications for building products mirror standards created in the U.S., but U.S. manufacturers are still required to have their products tested and approved before trade is allowed.